 10. What does the price include?

-The cost of buying a holiday home at Resipole Farm Holiday Park includes VAT, siting, connection to electric, gas, water and waste and timber boxing around it.
+The cost of buying a holiday home at Resipole Farm Holiday Park includes VAT, delivery and siting, connection to electric, gas, water and waste and timber boxing around it.
 This boxing in helps both the look of the holiday home and also makes it considerably warmer as the wind can’t blow underneath it.

 11. How much will it cost a year to keep my holiday home at Resipole Farm Holiday Park?